openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 ### Parameter 1: LCD Invert

 LCD Invert
+0: Normal orientation

+1: LCD-content inverted (UK Edition)

+default: 0
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |
 |--------|-------------|